California Invitational Berkeley Debate

 I am practically a Tabula Rasa judge.
 “Tab” judges claim to begin the debate with no assumptions on what is proper to vote on.
 "Tab" judges expect teams to show why arguments should be voted on, instead of assuming a certain paradigm.
 Although I will default all theory to upholding education unless otherwise told

-When reading a constructive case or rebutting on the flow, debaters must signpost every argument and every response (Parli).
-If you don’t tell me where to flow, I won’t write your argument.
-You also must have voter issues in your last speech.
+Judge preferences: When reading a constructive case or rebutting on the flow, debaters should signpost every argument and every response.
+You should have voter issues in your last speech.
 Make my job as a judge easier by telling me verbatim, why I should vote for you.

 Depending on the burdens implied within the resolution, I will default neg if I have nothing to vote on. (presumption)